kazioktrolll/bipolAPI/README.md

 This is G-AVL - a GUI overlay for Mark Drela's Athena Vortex Lattice software.
 For more information about the original software, go to https://web.mit.edu/drela/Public/web/avl/.

-## How to install
-Download just the attached `GAVL.exe` file and run it.
-Ignore the other attached files if you are not a developer and are only using this for aircraft design / calculations.

 ## Software contents

 The G-AVL software consists of two independent parts: